superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 This works from anywhere and anything where you see the Smart Push button.
 Yes, Vehicles and Drones too.
 Also Apiaries and Dew Collectors.
 Even crates!
 Everything is included.

+### Topping up your Vehicle and Drone Load Out (Push to Load Out first)
+Pushing items from your Backpack or from a Storage container like a Crate will first try to fill up any **Load Out** slots, and then move anything that's left to the surrounding storages.

+This should help keeping your bullets, lock picks, repair kits, and bandages stocked up without too much personal intervention.

 ### Pushing and Locked Slots
 Locking a slot means that you are turning Off any bulk transfers from that slot, just like in the base game.
 So if you always want to keep Wood in your Backpack, lock the slot it's in, and Smart Push will leave it alone.